 However, the average baby may still need feeding at the 6-9 hour mark.
 After eating, many babies will be able to go right back to sleep for another few hours.

-Most 4-month olds take 2 naps each day.
-Exact timing will depend on schedules and other factors.
-But most 4-month olds take a morning and an afternoon nap.
+Most 4-month-olds take 2 naps each day.
+The exact timing will depend on schedules and other factors.
+But most 4-month-olds take a morning and an afternoon nap.